 Almost all franchises have to consider location.
 That means your franchise marketing solution should focus on location—specifically the regions you’re trying to grow.
 Whatever locations(s) you choose, you need a combination of the online and offline media choices previously mentioned to build your “local” brand.
 The mix is up to you—local SEO, Google AdWords, and Yelp ads, but maybe also radio advertising, TV spots, billboards, and direct mail, to name some of the possibilities.

 An important option to consider is getting potential franchisees into a funnel, as you would with a potential customer who provide their contact information to you.
 Becoming a franchise owner is not an impulse decision.
 There’s a lot to consider.
-You can stay on their radar by creating an email drip campaign that answers common questions about becoming a franchisee, and eventually convinces them to become one.
+You can stay on their radar by creating an email drip campaign that answers common questions about becoming a

 Brand Management Software: Your Franchise Marketing Solution